f0nzie/transcript_interview_john_hopfield_by_lex_fridman/John_Hopfield-Physics_View_of_the_Mind_and_Neurobiology-AI_Podcast_76_with_Lex_Fridman.md

 **[Lex]** So, feedback is essential.
 We can talk even about recurrent neural nets.
 Do you think all the pieces are there to achieve understanding?
 Through these simple mechanisms like, back to our original question, what is the fundamental ... is there a fundamental difference between artificial neural networks and biological?
 Or is it just a bunch of surface stuff?

 **[John]** Suppose you ask a neurosurgeon when does somebody's dead.
 He'll probably go back to saying "well, I can look at the brain rhythms and tell you this is a brain which never could have functioned again.
 This is another but this other one is one which if we treat it well is still recoverable."
 And then just do that by so many electrodes looking at simple electrical patterns.
 Just don't look in any detail at all or what individual neurons are doing.
-These rhythms are already absent from anything which goes on in Google.
+These rhythms are utterly absent from anything which goes on in Google.

 **[Lex]**  But the rhythms?